-Our Compensation Committee consists of Arie Belldegrun, Ran Nussbaum and Fred Cohen serving as Chair of the committee.
-Each of these individuals is a non-employee director, as defined in Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Our Compensation Committee consists of Dr. Belldegrun, Dr. Cohen, and Mr. Wildman.
+Dr. Cohen serves as Chair of the Compensation Committee.
+Each of these individuals is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act.
 Our Board has determined that each of these individuals is "independent" as defined under the applicable listing standards of Nasdaq, including the standards specific to members of a compensation committee.